Bing Li, Ph.D.

 Assistant Professor

-I am an Assistant Professor of Automotive Engineering at Clemson University International Center for Automotive Research (CU-ICAR) since 2018, directing AutoAI Lab research group.
+Dr. Bing Li an Assistant Professor in the Department of Automotive Engineering at Clemson University International Center for Automotive Research (CU-ICAR) since 2018.
+He founded and is directing AutoAI research lab.

-Prior to joining Clemson, I earned a Ph.D. degree in Electrical Engineering at The City College (CCNY), The City University of New York (CUNY).
-I also had industrial R&D experiences at China Academy of Telecommunications Technology, IBM and HERE North America LLC that builds maps and location platform enabling self-driving vehicles.
+Prior to joining Clemson, Li earned a Ph.D. degree in Electrical Engineering at The City College (CCNY), The City University of New York (CUNY).
+He also had industrial R&D experiences at China Academy of Telecommunications Technology, IBM and HERE North America LLC that builds maps and location platform enabling self-driving vehicles.

 Selected Publications